 - After parking you can get a pass get a pass from anywhere that sells the Discovery Pass.
-Click to find out more about it.

 - I found it to be a better opition cost wise rather than buying everything separately.
 I will say that it took me two days to do everything.

 - The ones I enjoyed most was the Cave of Winds (it’s a timed tour so book your time spot as soon as you get there) and the Maid of the Mist.

 - You can read more about them down below.